fChristenson/My-life-as-a-programmer/README.md

 ## Pending tutorials

+> Can you please do a video on "How to read docs"?

 > Can you create the video about the deployment process of this MicroServices?

 > Can you make a video about Associate Arrays in JavaScript?